idptools/goose/README.md

 ## Changes

 The section below logs changes to GOOSE.

+#### V0.2.2 - SequenceOptimizer update!
+(September 2025)
+* Complete overhaul of the SequenceOptimizer architecture to add support for optimization of properties that have highly variably seensitivies and scales of values.
+* Complete overhaul to the SequenceOptimizer properties.
+Added functionality to set targets to be minimum, maximum, or exact values.
+* Introduction of numerous new SequenceOptimizer properties.
+* Added linear profiles of properties in SequenceOptimizer so you can optimize across sliding windows of values across a sequence.
+* Added the ability to optimize towards arbitrary vectors for linear profiles.
+* Added the ability to optimize towards arbitrary matrices for properties involving matrix calculations.
+* Update of demo notebooks in /demos to reflect changes in code.

 #### V0.2.1 - MAJOR UPDATE... again!
 (July 2025)
 * Complete rewrite of variant generation functionality for both the backend code and the front end code.